autonomys-ambassadors/ambassador-os-peer-review/README.md

 Your sheet should be named "Autonomys Ambassador OS Peer Review" and you should have a menu labeled "Ambassador Program" on the menu bar.
 You can verify the code is present by choosing Apps Script from the Extensions menu to enter the apps script editor.

-### Clone the prototype sheets and update your sheet ids:
+### Clone the prototype sheets and update your sheet ids (if you already have Google Apps Project):

 Make a copy of the google sheets for your own testing - e.g. open the example testing Registry and Scoring sheets below and choose File/Make a copy to create your own copy of the testing sheets.